kouichi-c-nakamura/anzan_training/README.md

 This is a simple training programm for multiplication of (up to) two digits integers.

+This is probably not for anzan (mental arithmetic) per se, but still helps.

 It has three courses:

 1. Genral